TLacke/node-red-contrib-automation-controller/README.md

 #### Initial value
 The initial value to use for first execution or when being reset *(either by **Reset to initial..** or by message input, **msg.state='reset'**)*.
 *This value must resolve into an integer number.*
+_**JS accepted:** This field is designed to handle JavaScript (see JavaScript secion for more info).
+It must return a valid integer, or 0 will be used._

 #### Min
 The minimum value to use. *(Must resolve into an integer value less than **max** value)*